* Euro edges lower from 7-mth high vs yen

 * Resumption of U.S. fiscal cliff talks also eyed

 By Philip Baillie

-LONDON, Nov 26 (Reuters) - The euro retreated from a seven-month high against the yen on Monday as traders booked profits on its recent rally, although expectations that Greece was on the verge of securing new emergency loans were checking losses.
+LONDON, Nov 26 (Reuters) - The euro retreated from a seven-month high against the yen on Monday as traders booked profits on its recent rally, although expectations that Greece will secure new emergency loans would check losses.

 German Chancellor Angela Merkel has said that she was confident a deal could be reached, while the French finance minister said on Sunday an agreement was close.

 A deal could give the euro a fillip, especially against the struggling yen which has been under pressure in the past few weeks on mounting speculation that a new government after next month’s general elections will force the Bank of Japan to ease monetary policy aggressively.

 The euro eased to 106.15 yen, having hit 107.135 yen on trading platform EBS in Asian trade, the single currency’s strongest level since late April.
 The euro has risen nearly 4.5 percent in the past two weeks as investors and speculators added long positions and sold the yen.

 Against the dollar, the euro was down 0.2 percent at $1.2955 , having hit $1.2991 on Friday, its highest level since late October.

 The dollar was also weaker against the yen at 81.98 yen , with some investors unwinding their long positions built in recent weeks.
 There was talk of persistent buying interest among hedge funds for dollar/yen call options that expire in three to six months, suggesting that they are bullish on the dollar and bearish toward the yen.